rapidez/checkout-theme/README.md

 ## Payment-icons

-We have provided a set of payment icons for your convenience.
-To integrate these icons into your project and enable the functionality of adding or modifying icons, please execute the following command:
+The Rapidez core and Rapidez packages that contain payment methods come with payment icons bundled, and the checkout theme will use these automatically.
+You only have to publish them:
 ```
-php artisan vendor:publish --provider="Rapidez\CheckoutTheme\ServiceProvider" --tag=payment-icons
+php artisan vendor:publish --tag=payment-icons
 ```

-For future deployment purposes, it might be a good idea to add this command to your composer post-autoload-dump script.

 ## Customizations